Skip to content

 }

-This code looks concise, but it has an implicit issue: recursion depth.
-Compilers have a default limit on the recursion depth of constexpr evaluation, and the exact value depends on the compiler implementation.
-Based on actual testing, GCC 15.2.1 has a recursion depth limit of about 520–600 levels; exceeding this limit triggers a compilation error.
-If you compute a value on the scale of factorial(50), although the expanded call tree is large, the call depth is relatively shallow (only 50 levels), so it usually won't trigger the limit.
-But if you hand-write a linear recursion (e.g., decrementing by 1 and recursing down to 0), it will exceed the limit when the argument is large.
+This code looks concise, but there is a hidden problem: recursion depth.
+Compilers have a default limit on the recursion depth of constexpr evaluation, the specific value depends on the compiler implementation.
+Based on testing, GCC 15.2.1 has a recursion depth limit of about 520-600 layers; exceeding this limit triggers a compilation error.
+If you calculate a value of the scale factorial(50), although the recursively expanded call tree is large, the call depth is relatively shallow (only 50 layers), so it usually won't trigger the limit.
+But if you write a linear recursion by hand (e.g., subtracting 1 and recursing to 0), when the parameter is large, it will exceed the limit.

-To verify this, we wrote a test program (see constexpr_depth_test.cpp), with the following actual results:
+To verify this, we wrote a test program (see ch05/factorial_limit.cpp), with actual results as follows:

 text

-This shows that the 512/1024 figures mentioned in articles are conservative estimates, and the actual situation varies by compiler and version.
-If you need to handle deeper recursion, consider switching to an iterative version (supported starting in C++14), or use compiler flags to adjust the limit (such as GCC's -fconstexpr-depth=).
+This shows that the 512/1024 mentioned in articles is a conservative estimate; the actual situation varies by compiler and version.
+If you need to handle deeper recursion, consider switching to an iterative version (supported starting from C++14), or use compiler options to adjust the limit (like GCC's -fconstexpr-depth).

 C++14: Significantly Relaxed

-C++14 was the turning point where constexpr truly became practical.
-Function bodies could now use local variables, if statements, and for/while loops.
-The only things still forbidden were goto statements, try/catch blocks, and local variables of non-literal types.
+C++14 was the turning point where constexpr became truly practical.
+Local variables, if statements, and for/while loops can now be used in the function body.
+The only things still not allowed are goto, assembly statements, and local variables of non-literal types.

 cpp